Why Women Are Facing Hunger at a Disproportionate Rate

 The Equal Rights Amendment in 1972 established legal equality based on sex.
 However, to this day, inequality based on sex permeates the societal and hierarchical structure of America.
 Due to the lasting historic imprint left by the lack of women's rights, deep-routed gender norms, and human-made conflict, women experience hunger at a disproportionate rate worldwide.

 Globally, women are more likely to live below the poverty line compared to men.
-There are around 690 million people experiencing food insecurity globally, and 60% of those individuals are female.
+There are around 690 million people experiencing food insecurity around the world, and 60% of those individuals are female.
 This issue plagues women living in America as well.
 Many women in the U.S. do not have access to sufficient food to feed themselves and their families.

 Women living alone or female single parents are at a higher risk than married women for food insecurity.
 Frequently, they are left vulnerable because of a lack of financial support and the urge to prioritize their children and others' needs before themselves.